 Lange did it in photographs -- women keeping house in ragged tents, men at the wheel of cars packed with all they owned.

-Their work is the subject of a new book by Jan Goggans, an assistant professor of literature at the University of California at Merced.
+Their work is the subject of a new book by Jan Goggans, an assistant professor of literature at UC Merced.

 "She saw things as an artist, as a portrait photographer, and he saw things through labor economics and history," Goggans said in an interview last week.
 "When they combined these, it was riveting."

-During the 1930s, more than a quarter of a million people came to California from Oklahoma and nearby states wracked by drought and poverty.
-About 70,000 of them ended up in the San Joaquin Valley.
-Many of them faced continued hardship as they moved from farm to farm seeking work.
+During the 1930s, more than a quarter-million people came to California from Oklahoma and nearby states wracked by drought and poverty.
+About 70,000 of them ended up in the San Joaquin Valley, many of them facing continued hardship as they moved from farm to farm seeking work.

 At the time, Lange had a portrait studio in San Francisco and Taylor taught at UC Berkeley.
 Their lives merged in a Roosevelt administration project that documented the migrants' struggle.
 They married in 1935 and four years later produced a book called "An American Exodus: A Record of Human Erosion."

 They advocated for habitable federal camps in the near term and for long-term efforts to help the migrants buy land.

 "Are these people riffraff?"
 Taylor asked in a speech quoted by Goggans.
 "Are they the unmitigated 'moochers' that some declare?
 Are they an 'invading horde of idle,' as the newspapers call them?
 After having seen hundreds of them all the way from Yuma to Marysville, I cannot subscribe to this view.
 These people are victims of dust storms, of drought which preceded the dust, of protracted depression which preceded the drought."

 Lange spoke through her photos and their simple captions, such as this one for the Migrant Mother: "Destitute pea pickers in California.
 Mother of seven children.
 Age thirty-two.
 Nipomo, California."